Detecting depression: Phone apps could monitor teen angst

 Changes in typing speed, voice tone, word choice and how often kids stay home could signal trouble, according to preliminary studies.

-There might be as many as 1,000 smartphone "biomarkers" for depression, said Thomas Insel, former head of the National Institute of Mental Illness and now a leader in the smartphone psychiatry movement.
+There might be as many as 1,000 smartphone "biomarkers" for depression, said Dr. Thomas Insel, former head of the National Institute of Mental Health and now a leader in the smartphone psychiatry movement.

 Researchers are testing experimental apps that use artificial intelligence to try to predict depression episodes or potential self-harm.

-Note: This story has been corrected to fix company's name to Mindstrong, not Mindspring, and to fix agency name to National Institute of Mental Health, not Mental Illness.